New York dog found in Florida 18 months after disappearing

-SEFFNER, Fla.
-(AP) — Eighteen months after Sinatra the brown and white Husky disappeared from his home in New York, he ended up wandering in a Florida neighborhood where 13-year-old Rose Verrill took him in.
+Eighteen months after Sinatra the brown and white Husky disappeared from his home in New York, he ended up wandering in a Florida neighbourhood where 13-year-old Rose Verrill took him in.

 Turns out, Sinatra once belonged to 16-year-old Zion Willis, who died in a gun accident in Brooklyn, New York, in 2015.
 He'll be reunited with her family in Baltimore on Sunday.

-The Tampa Bay Times reports that while the dog has been found, no one knows how it traveled 1,200 miles (1,931 kilometers) from New York to Seffner, which is near Tampa.
+The Tampa Bay Times reports that while the dog has been found, no one knows how it travelled 1,931km from New York to Seffner, which is near Tampa.

 But this much is known.
 Sinatra was a 14th birthday gift for Zion, who was an avid dancer and an animal lover.
 The blue-eyed dog loved to chase raccoons and squirrels, the teen's father told the newspaper.
 One day, a year-and-a-half after Zion's death, the dog never came home.
 It was a tragic loss for Zion's grieving parents.